oorbeng/oorbeng.github.io/src/pages/about.md

 My name is Wilfred.

-I've been using Obsidian a lot lately.
-I'm interested in programming with Python, and I enjoy reading books, listening to podcasts and watching movies.
+I'm a Notion fan, I'm interested in programming with Python,and I also enjoy reading books, listening to podcasts and watching movies (dying out).
 I'm currently reading Medicine in school.